Jivi-this-side/Systemmmmmm/README.md

 ---

-## License

-MIT — use it, fork it, build on it.

----

 *Built to teach engineers not just what components to use, but why they exist and how they work together.*